 We will have breakfast sent out to us each morning as we are here to photograph!
 When the the sun is too harsh we will head back to camp and enjoy a leisurely lunch and choice South African wine (but not too much as VR and IS only work up to a point).

 After a cup of tea, coffee or cappuccino and some delicious cake, we head out on the afternoon drive at 4 pm.
 It is Summer time here in Africa and the afternoons are long which means that the light just gets better and better.
-Its our Summer solstice so you getting maximum light for photography!
 We will again search out photographic opportunities of many different kinds and we will continue into the night using a spotlight and our flashes.
 Low-light photography is my specialty and I look forward to helping you photograph predators, owls and chameleons at night.

 After one last safari drive, you (and your fine art print) will take a 1 hour flight back to Johannesburg for your onward travels.
 For those of you not wanting to head home there are a number of exciting options to extend your stay in Africa.
 You can either continue with a safari to another destination (we have a ‘best-kept secret' regarding a camp and concession in the Northern Kruger National Park).
-Alternatively it is just a 1 hour flight from Johannesburg to the Okavango Delta.
+Alternatively, Mala Mala is just next door and just a 1 hour flight from Johannesburg is the Okavango Delta.
 These private extensions are handled on a per request basis and should you wish to extend, we will be happy to make suggestions and compile a bespoke itinerary and costing for you.
 Please enquire about extending your stay when you book your place on this workshop.
 The advantage of first doing a photo workshop and then continuing with your safari is that you will be more ready and better equipped to capture those special all-to-often fleeting moments.
-Another option is for your family to join you and you spend Christmas in Cape Town, one of the most beautiful cities in the world and the opportunity to photograph penguins.

 Greg du Toit has worked extensively at Londolozi and the surrounding bush.
 In the late nineties he served as an apprentice walking guide in the area.
 Since those early days, he has gone on to photograph the region extensively and this lead to commissions from both the BBC and Geo resulting in published portfolios documenting the secret and nocturnal lives of leopards.
 Greg will be your host and photographic mentor every step of the way on this unique workshop.